A revamped model with a larger grilling space and solid price point.

 Occasionally, a unit is damaged during shipping and arrives dented.

 On-the-go convenience, durable build, and 8500 BTUs per hour.
 Features 189 square inches of cooking space, porcelain-enameled cast iron cooking grates, and easy-start ignition.
-Grease management system facilitates cleanup while the cooking shroud requires minimal maintenance.
+Grease management system facilitates cleanup.

 A few users noted that this little grill can struggle to heat up in higher elevations.